pelatx/brackets-link-file/README.md

 - Non taggable files are copied anyway to project.
 - Bi-directional linking: delete or rename a project file and referred tags will be deleted or updated in document automatically.
 - Internationalization.
-- CDN library download and automatic tag in active document.
+- CDN library download and automatic tag in active document (only JavaScript and CSS files).
-- CDN library direct tag for remote usage.
+- CDN library direct tag for remote usage (possibly any supported file).

 #### Supported file types